rust-osdev/x86_64/x86data/perfmon_data/readme.txt

 This field corresponds to the Edge Detect (E) bit of IA32_PERFEVTSELx[18] MSR.

 ----PEBS----
-A '0' in this field means that the event cannot be programmed as a PEBS event.
+A '0' in this field means that the event cannot collect a PEBS record with a Precise IP.
 A '1' in this field means that the event is a precise event and can be programmed in one of two ways – as a regular event or as a PEBS event.
 And a '2' in this field means that the event can only be programmed as a PEBS event.